julianhecker/PolyGEE/README.md

 ### ADDITIONAL COMMENTS

 Please note that the tool assumes a total of 1006 individuals in the haplotype files.
 We will update the tool step by step to make it more flexible.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.